At St. Mark’s School, we begin teaching reading with a focus on phonics and we use Ruth Miskin’s Read Write Inc (RWI) programme.

 At the start of the Autumn Term in 2020, our new school library was officially opened.

 Inside the library, you will find a huge range of books to suit all different abilities and interests.
 Our library is used on a regular basis by all of the children in the school.
 At lunchtimes, teachers run reading clubs where children can come and sit and enjoy a book.
-We have a highly trained Library Team of Year 5 and Year 6 pupils who support children in the library and are always happy to share a book with the children.
+We have a highly trained Library Team of Year 6 pupils who support children in the library and are always happy to share a book with the children.
+We also have class librarians, who help with the day to day running of the library and promote their love of reading in their classrooms.

 We also have outdoor libraries on the KS1 and KS2 playground so that children can read during their break and lunchtime if they choose to.